How Much Does an Electrical Inspection Cost?

 Key questions to ask your electrical inspector

-While an electrical inspector's primary concern is arguably making sure everything is up to code, it never hurts to double-check.
+Is everything in compliance with the local code?
+While your electrical inspector's primary concern is arguably making sure everything is up to code, it never hurts to double-check.
 You may also need to get this in writing for insurance purposes.

+• How much will this inspection cost, and what is included?
 Asking this before the inspection commences can clarify the price and help you plan for any needed add-ons.

+• Are there any dangerous hazards that must be repaired immediately?
 Issues like exposed wiring are a serious safety issue that needs to be fixed right away, whereas something like a dead outlet can wait.

+• Are any components or appliances aging out?
 Old wiring or electrical components can be a serious safety hazard, and aging appliances can fail abruptly.
 Knowing how old they are can help you plan for replacement.

+• Do you suggest any upgrades that would save me money or make me safer?
 Energy-efficient appliances or fixtures can save a lot of money on your utility bills, and measures like whole home surge protection can protect you against fires and catastrophic outages.

 The bottom line